m-adams/elastic-reference-repo/README.md

 The current modules are:
 * myes - Tools for initialising and working with elasticsearch such as extra helper functions
-* eslogger - A hacky way to get logs sent directly to Elasticsearch rather than the offical approach with Elastic agent.
+* loggeres - A hacky way to get logs sent directly to Elasticsearch rather than the offical approach with Elastic agent.
 This can be useful for simple demos

 ## Updating the requirements file